gmag11/arduinolibs/README.md

 cryptography operations on Arduino devices.
 They are distributed under the terms of the MIT license.

+This has been forked from https://github.com/rweather/arduinolibs in order to extract Cryptographic library and give it modern Arduino library format.

 The [documentation](http://rweather.github.com/arduinolibs/crypto.html)
 contains more information on the libraries and examples.